google.com, pub-6815237629569877, DIRECT, f08c47fec0942fa0

 Bible Study Online

-And this is why we took a closer look at why God had said: "--- for at this time I will send all My plagues to your very heart."
-I'd pointed out that this basically meant that the Lord was using this "judgment process" to target everything that Pharaoh believed, had made his kingdom great.
-And this holds true to this very day, for there will always be that part of humanity who believes that they have a better way when it comes to their lives.
+And this is why we took a closer look at why God had said: " ...for at this time I will send all My plagues to your very heart."
+I'd pointed out that this meant the Lord was using the "judgment process" to target everything Pharaoh believed had made his kingdom great.
+And this holds to this very day, for there will always be that part of humanity who believes that they have a better way when it comes to their lives.

 Bible Study Online